ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 | 6 (blk)    | GND       |   GND    | GND | GND |

 In order for data to be received by PX4 autopilot, it must have a specific form.
 Explicitly, it needs to use a serial link with  [MAVLink v2](https://mavlink.io/en/) packets.
 In that case, the [Tunnel (#385)](https://mavlink.io/en/messages/common.html#TUNNEL) packets will be stored in autopilot's log file and forwarded to the GCS.
+The [TFUSBSERIAL01](https://github.com/ThunderFly-aerospace/TFUSBSERIAL01) hardware could be used to easily check for correct wiring.

 The following library [c_library_v2](https://github.com/mavlink/c_library_v2), which is automatically generated from message definition files, could be used.